Syllabus & Office Hrs

 ABET Student Outcomes ME 30 Alignment

-2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors • Course revolves around six hands-on circuit design projects that progress in difficulty and in complexity of requirements and constraints
+2. apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors • Course revolves around six hands-on circuit design projects that progress in difficulty and in complexity of requirements and constraints